When to visit the vet?

 Prevention

-In addition, avoiding traumaA trauma refers to a physical injury or damage caused by external force.
-Traumas can range from simple cuts to severe multiple injuries. in the area of the mouth and head can help to preserve the integrity of the palate.
-Owners should make sure that their dogs do not chew on hard or pointed objects and minimize potential hazards in their environment.
+In addition, avoiding traumas to the mouth and head area can help preserve the integrity of the palate.
+Owners should ensure their dogs do not chew on hard or sharp objects and minimize potential hazards in their environment.